 Now, don’t be put off by the name of this wine just yet.
 This delicious wine struggles with an undeserving bad reputation yet is an amazing alternative to Chianti.
 It really has done nothing to get this bad name aside from being readily available, which is only an advantage for you.

-It may be slightly difficult to describe how Merlot tastes since it is known as a chameleon grape.
+Author Note: It may be slightly difficult to describe how Merlot tastes since it is known as a chameleon grape.
 This means it can adapt to many climates and takes on a new character depending on the location where it is grown and the winemakers’ techniques.

 A good Merlot is a dry and medium-bodied wine with a fair acidity and moderate to high alcohol concentration.
 The tannins in this bottle are very present yet not harsh enough to affect the flavor.
 The best bottle of Merlot has a range of tastes, from graphite, blackberries, and herbs to black cherry, plums, and cocoa.
 These complex combinations are usually layered with slight notes of vanilla, clove, and cedar if aged in oak barrels.